zacwillmington/open_house/notes.md

     TODO

-        4 - Tidy up routes.
-Remove some
-        5 - refactor
-        6 - readme
+        ***ATTN: Luisa

         Quick Question.
 I'm not quite sure if I am creating the correct routes for my project.

-        I'm trying to keep them RESTful but should I have the user.id in my url? e.g. new_user_apartment_path.
+        I'm trying to keep them RESTful, but should I have the user.id in my url? e.g. new_user_apartment_path.
 Because I have the apartment nested under the user.

         like this resources :users do
             resources :apartments